ciaranmurphy10/pands-weekly-tasks/README.md

 >
 >`It is the weekend, yay!`

+### Instructions

+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed:

+`python weekday.py`

 ### Discussion
 To work out what day of the week it is, we'll use the datetime module which can be imported at the start of our code.
 We'll chain together a number of methods operating on the date class from the datetime library to find out the current day of the week.